AARyzhkov/OpenMC-models/PWR/NuScale/full-core-BOL/README.md

 # NuScale-like Core

-This folder includes the full core models of NuScale-like core with the BOL fuel composition.
+This folder includes the full core models of a NuScale-like core with the BOL fuel composition.
 The model is completely based upon the public domain:

 > Fridman, E., Bilodid, Y., Valtavirta, V., 2023.
 Definition of the neutronics benchmark of the NuScale-like core.
 Nuclear Engineering and Technology 55, 3639–3647. https://doi.org/10.1016/j.net.2023.06.029